zakirullin/cognitive-load/README.md

 Chances are that the way we interpret DDD is likely to be unique and subjective.
 And if we build code upon this understanding, i.e., if we create a lot of extraneous cognitive load - future developers are doomed. `🤯`

+## Examples
+- Our architecture is a standard CRUD app architecture, [a Python monolith on top of Postgres](https://danluu.com/simple-architectures/)
+- How Instagram scaled to 14 million users with [only 3 engineers](https://read.engineerscodex.com/p/how-instagram-scaled-to-14-million)
+- The companies where we were like ”woah, these folks are [smart as hell](https://kenkantzer.com/learnings-from-5-years-of-tech-startup-code-audits/)” for the most part failed
+- One function that wires up the entire system.
+If you want to know how the system works - [go read it](https://www.infoq.com/presentations/8-lines-code-refactoring)

+These architectures are quite boring and easy to understand.
+Anyone can grasp them without much mental effort.

+Involve junior developers in architecture reviews.
+They will help you to identify the mentally demanding areas.

 ## Cognitive load in familiar projects

 > The problem is that **familiarity is not the same as simplicity**.
 They *feel* the same — that same ease of moving through a space without much mental effort — but for very different reasons.
 Every “clever” (read: “self-indulgent”) and non-idiomatic trick you use incurs a learning penalty for everyone else.
 Once they have done that learning, then they will find working with the code less difficult.
 So it is hard to recognise how to simplify code that you are already familiar with.
 This is why I try to get “the new kid” to critique the code before they get too institutionalised!